 The Skagit Council of Governments (SCOG) announces a request for proposals (RFP) for professional services relating to preparation of a coordinated public transit-human services transportation plan (CPT-HSTP).
 SCOG is the regional transportation planning organization for Skagit County and is leading the planning process to develop the plan.
 The CPT-HSTP will be prepared this year and will include participation from stakeholders in special needs transportation such as: transit agencies; non-profit providers of special needs transportation; tribes; persons with disabilities; individuals with low income; seniors; and others.
 The CPT-HSTP will be funded with Federal Transit Administration (FTA) 5310 grant funds and must follow FTA guidance in its development.

 SCOG anticipates that a consultant will provide the professional services required for CPT-HSTP development.
 The scope of services will include: outreach and engagement; data collection and analysis; needs assessment and gap analysis; project evaluation and list; plan preparation and presentation.
-The expected timeframe for most of this project is spring through fall of 2018, with contract expiration anticipated at the end of the year.
-Consultants may contact Mark Hamilton at (360) 416-7876 or firstname.lastname@example.org for more information.
-Proposals must be submitted to SCOG by March 27, 2018 at 5:00 p.m.
+The expected timeframe for most of this project is spring through fall of 2022, with contract expiration anticipated at the end of the year.
+Interested consultants should visit SCOG’s website at www.scog.net for the complete RFP.
+Consultants may contact Grant Johnson at (360) 416-6678 or email@example.com for more information.
+Proposals must be submitted to SCOG by February 15, 2022 at 5:00 p.m.
 Late proposals will not be considered.